mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

   - ethereum
 ---

-I'm interested in learning the Zig programming language, and I think Ethereum sounds neat, so to learn about both, I started a hobby project of implementing a bytecode interpreter for the Ethereum Virtual Machine in Zig.
+For the past few months, I've had a curiousity about two new technologies: the Zig programming language and the Ethereum cryptocurrency.
+To learn more about both, I've been using Zig to write a bytecode interpreter for the Ethereum Virtual Machine.

 Zig is a great language for performance optimization, as it gives you fine-grained control over memory and control flow.
-To make my project more fun, I've been benchmarking my implementation against the official Go implementation of Ethereum.
+To motivate myself, I've been benchmarking my Ethereum implementation against the official Go implementation.

 TODO: Show benchmarks

-I got a surprise when I wrote a convenience script to automate the benchmarking process, and my app's performance tanked.
-Through experimentation, I narrowed it down to the difference between the following two commands:
+Recently, I made what I thought was a simple refactoring to my benchmarking script, and my app's performance tanked.
+Through trial and error, I narrowed the change down to the difference between these two commands:

 ```bash
 $ echo '60016000526001601ff3' | xxd -r -p | zig build run -Doptimize=ReleaseFast